dinhquy-nguyen-1704/chatbot_vn/README.md

 --model: name of the trained model file
 --dataset: dataset used for fine-tuning
 --output_dir: name of the model on Hugging Face after training
---max_new_tokens: Maximum number of new tokens that can be generated in the output
+--max_new_tokens: maximum number of new tokens that can be generated in the output
---temperature: Controls the randomness of the output’s predictions
+--temperature: controls the randomness of the output’s predictions
 --top_p: Known as nucleus sampling, this parameter decides the number of words to consider for each prediction
---num_return_sequences: Specifies the number of sequences to generate
+--num_return_sequences: specifies the number of sequences to generate
 ```

 ## Contact